IsakLundstrom/M7011E_Project/README.md

 def getEmailPassaword():
     return PASSWORD
 ```
+(Below must be done after setting up the MySQL database)
+- Type `python manage.py migrate` in any console while standing in `/backend`

-- Type `python manage.py migrate` in any console while standing in `/backend` (Must be done after setting up the MySQL database)
+- Type `python manage.py loaddata fixtures/init.json` in any console while standing in `/backend` to populate the database with courses, some course videos, a admin user and a staff user
+    - The admin login credentials is `email=admin@admin.com` with `password=123`
+    - The staff login credentials is `email=staff@staff.com` with `password=123`

 #### React